fruityw1337/fruityw1337/README.md

 ### Hi there, I'm Vlad 👋

-- 🌱 I’m currently working as AQA Engineer at ADF Solutions 🔥
+- 🌱 I’m currently working as Vue Frontend Developer/AQA Engineer at ADF Solutions 🔥

 ### Connect with me: